 The Longford Lectures are held annually in November at Church House, Westminster.
-Our media sponsor is the Daily Telegraph.
+Our sponsor of the 2016 Lecture is Unilink.

 There are three main aims:

 - to provide a national platform for a serious contribution to questions of social and penal reform